nathforge/custom_resource/README.rst

 Custom Resource (AWS)
 =====================

-Helps you implement `custom CloudFormation resources`_ via Python Lambda functions.
+Implement `custom CloudFormation resources`_ with Python Lambda functions.

-Custom resources are awesome.
-For instance, let’s add a StatusCake alert to our stack:
+This let you reference non-AWS resources within CloudFormation - for instance, let’s put a StatusCake alert in our stack:

 .. code:: yaml